airbytehq/airbyte/docs/operator-guides/reset.md

 ## Performing a Reset
 To perform a full reset that resets all your streams, select `Reset your data` in the UI on a connection's status or job history tabs by selecting the three grey dots next to "Sync now".

-To reset a single stream, navigate to a Connection's status page and click the three grey dots next to any stream.
+To reset a single stream, navigate to a Connection's status page, click the three grey dots next to any stream, and select "Reset this stream".
 This will perform a reset of only that stream.
+You will then need to sync the connection again in order to reload data for that stream.

 :::note
 A single stream reset will sync all enabled streams on the next sync.